bugsnag/bugsnag-dotnet/README.md

 bugsnag.Config.SetFilePrefix("MyCompany.MyApp","MyCompany.MyLibrary");
 ```
 ##### Auto Detect In Project
 Debugging information is used to provide file paths for stack frames.
 Normally, this information is only available for locally built projects.
 Therefore, in most cases, stack frames that have file information relate to calls made within the users code.
 We use this fact to automatically mark these frames as *In Project* by default.
 This is in addition to any project namespaces that have been manually added.
-This behaviour can be disabled.
+This behavior can be disabled.
 ```c#
 // Disable marking frames with file names as In Project bugsnag.Config.AutoDetectInProject = false;